aws/aws-sdk-js-v3/clients/client-geo-maps/README.md

 <p> Integrate high-quality base map data into your applications using <a href="https://maplibre.org">MapLibre</a>.
 Capabilities include: </p> <ul> <li> <p>Access to comprehensive base map data, allowing you to tailor the map display to your specific needs.</p> </li> <li> <p>Multiple pre-designed map styles suited for various application types, such as navigation, logistics, or data visualization.</p> </li> <li> <p>Generation of static map images for scenarios where interactive maps aren't suitable, such as:</p> <ul> <li> <p>Embedding in emails or documents</p> </li> <li> <p>Displaying in low-bandwidth environments</p> </li> <li> <p>Creating printable maps</p> </li> <li> <p>Enhancing application performance by reducing client-side rendering</p> </li> </ul> </li> </ul>

 ## Installing

-To install this package, simply type add or install @aws-sdk/client-geo-maps using your favorite package manager:
+To install this package, use the CLI of your favorite package manager:

 - `npm install @aws-sdk/client-geo-maps`
 - `yarn add @aws-sdk/client-geo-maps`
 - `pnpm add @aws-sdk/client-geo-maps`